swetapati22/swetapati22/README.md

 ---

-Visit my webpage to know more about me: - [Link to my website](https://swetapati22.github.io/)

----

 I am a passionate **Master's in Computer Science student, specializing in Machine Learning** at George Mason University (GPA: **3.93**), with **4+ years** of experience in **Data Science & Machine Learning** at HighRadius Technologies.

 ## 💼 Professional Experience